 - Divide the total volume by 12 to convert to cubic feet

-Using an Amazon FBA calculator can help you calculate your total Amazon FBA fees, including storage fees.
+Using an Amazon FBA Calculator can help you calculate your total Amazon FBA fees, including amazon fulfillment fees.

-The monthly inventory storage fee is the basic fee sellers pay to Amazon in exchange for storing their inventory at Amazon’s fulfillment centers.
+The Amazon monthly inventory storage fee is what sellers pay to Amazon in exchange for storing their inventory at Amazon’s fulfillment centers.
 These fees are based on two product size tiers – standard-size and oversize – and are charged between the 7th and 15th of the following month.
-So, for example, you’d be charged for inventory storage for the month of March sometime between April 7th and April 15th.

 For standard-size products, monthly storage fees are:

 - $0.75 per cubic foot between January and September

 - $2.40 per cubic foot between October and December

 - $0.48 per cubic foot between January and September